hcdisat/Permissions/README.md

  }
 ]
 ```

-to composer.json.

-then add "contemporaryva/iteam": "1.0.1"
-under your required packages.
-Then update composer.

-Dump the autoloader
+and require the package:

 ```
-composer dumpautoload -a
+"contemporaryva/iteam": "dev-master"
 ```

-### Using the code:
+After that update composer.

-Register the service provider: in config/app.php in the providers array:
+Next step is register the service provider:
+in *config/app.php* in the providers array:

 ```
 \ITeam\Permissions\PermissionServiceProvider::class,
 ```

-### publish the package's configuration and assets files.
+We need to specify he user and group entities in a configuration file. this file does not exists just yet
+we need to publish the package configuration.
+To do so:

 ```
 php artisan vendor:publish
 ```

 After that, in the config folder, you will find a file called permissions.php
 set the entity that will represent a user in the application. also set the group.
+You must provide the fully qualified name of the classes, example:

+**Namespace\ClassName::class**

 You can also set the middlewares.
 To do that add something like this to the
 $routeMiddleware  array in kernel.php file.